XyrosXD/XyrosXD/README.md

 - 👋 Hi, I’m Rainer-Karl Wirtz from Germany 🇩🇪 Alias: XyrosXD
-- 👀 I’m interested in App Development and UX/UI Design
+- 👀 I’m interested in App Development, UX/UI Design and Streaming Games on Twitch
-- 🌱 On Syntax Institute GmbH i’m currently learning App Developer and UX/UI Designer
-- 📫 How to reach me: Telegram @XyrosXD or Mail: rk.sale86@gmail.com
+- 📫 How to reach me: Telegram @XyrosXD or Mail: rk.sale86@gmail.com Twitch: www.twitch.tv/crusher8612

 <!---
 XyrosXD/XyrosXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.